hot-network/token-sale-platform/README.md

 # HOT Token Sale Launchpad

-This is a mainnet-ready presale launchpad for the HOT token, built as a modern, client-side web application using React and TypeScript.
+This is a token sale launchpad for the SPL and HOT token, built as a modern, client-side web application using React and TypeScript.
 It features a real-time, interactive interface for token sales, complete with wallet integration simulation and AI-powered analysis, all backed by a serverless Neon database.

 ## Tech Stack